 - Black smoke from exhaust upon acceleration

-- Odour of diesel fuel into the cabin
+- Strong odour of diesel fuel in the cabin

 - Reduced fuel economy

 How to avoid a clogged DPF

 Luckily, you can avoid a clogged DPF.
 Here are the top 3 tips drivers need to know to ensure their diesel particulate filter isn’t clogged.